TRANSFERABLE INTERESTS AND RIGHTS OF TRANSFEREES AND CREDITORS

 (d) At any time before foreclosure under subsection (c) of this section, the partner or transferee whose transferable interest is subject to a charging order under subsection (a) of this section may extinguish the charging order by satisfying the judgment and filing a certified copy of the satisfaction with the court that issued the charging order.

-(f) This chapter does not deprive any partner or transferee of the benefit of any exemption law applicable to the transferable interest of the partner or transferee.
+(f) This act does not deprive any partner or transferee of the benefit of any exemption law applicable to the transferable interest of the partner or transferee.

 (g) This section provides the exclusive remedy by which a person seeking, in the capacity of a judgment creditor, to enforce a judgment against a partner or transferee may satisfy the judgment from the judgment debtor’s transferable interest.